MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

    - width and height of the minimum bounding box around the object in the image
    - Normalized to [0, 1]

+Normalization is the process of taking any range of data and turning it into a range of [0-1].
+When normalizing coordinates on images, the minimum value (min_val) will be 0 (because the indicies of the pixels starts at 0), the maximum value (max_val) will be the width (or length) of the image, and the current value (val) is the value to be normalized.
+The result will be a number between 0 and 1.

+Normalization formula:

+	    val - min_val
+	--------------------- = val_normalized
+	  max_val - min_val

 #### YAML file (`dataset_name.yaml`)

 This is the file that specifies the location of the dataset, training data, validation data, and the classes of objects to will identify (with an index of the class)